Iran hostage crisis: Prelude

-First attempt
+First embassy assault

 On the morning of February 14, 1979, the Organization of Iranian People's Fedai Guerrillas stormed the U.S. Embassy in Tehran and took a Marine named Kenneth Kraus hostage.
 Ambassador William H. Sullivan surrendered the embassy to save lives, and with the assistance of Iranian Foreign Minister Ebrahim Yazdi, returned the embassy to U.S. hands within three hours.
 Kraus was injured in the attack, kidnapped by the militants, tortured, tried, and convicted of murder.
 He was to be executed, but President Carter and Sullivan secured his release within six days.
 This incident became known as the Valentine's Day Open House.